 Bites From Domesticated Animals

-If the biting animal’s owner is onsite, it is important to exchange contact information so that the animal’s vaccination records can be verified.
-If it does not have a current vaccination, it will be required to get 1.
+- If the biting animal’s owner is onsite, it is important to exchange contact information so that the animal’s vaccination records can be verified.
+If it does not have a current vaccination, it will be required to get one.

 Bites from Wild Animals